HoraceXIaoyiBao/OTP4ABSA-ACL2023/README.md

 # Opinion Tree Parsing for Aspect-based Sentiment Analysis
-Code and data for Opinion Tree Parsing for Aspect-based Sentiment Analysis(ACL2023 Findings)
+Code and data for Opinion Tree Parsing for Aspect-based Sentiment Analysis(Findings of ACL2023)

 Xiaoyi Bao, Xiaotong Jiang, Zhongqing Wang, Yue Zhang, and Guodong Zhou.
 2023.
 Opinion Tree Parsing for Aspect-based Sentiment Analysis.
 In Findings of the Association for Computational Linguistics: ACL 2023, pages 7971–7984, Toronto, Canada.
 Association for Computational Linguistics.